 Try something new!
 SHS is the only place in town where you can take a pottery course.
-Learn to create a variety of functional forms on the pottery wheel such as mugs and bowls.
+Learn to create a variety of functional forms on the pottery wheel such as mugs, cups. bowls & plates.
 Learn to attach handles to your mugs and finish them off with a variety of beautiful glaze techniques!
 No previous experience required.